 Chumling resembles a classic Nepalese village, with stone-built structures and tin-roofed houses overlooking paddy fields.
 We stay for the night there.

-There is a native monastery at Chumling, a revered site of the locals.
+There is a native monastery in Chumling, a revered site for locals.
 We make our way through this classic architectural monastery and descend towards Yarju.

 From Yarju, your trail makes a short ascent and heads straight to a crossroads at Tumje/Dumje.
 Dumje is a crossroads point for the Tsum Valley and Ganesh Himal Base Camp trek.
 It lies at the confluence of the Syar, Sarpu, and Langdang Rivers.

-Dumje is elevated at 2440 meters above sea level.
+Dumje is at an elevation of 2440 meters above sea level.
 From here on, we take on the river banks of the Syar River to reach Chokkang Paro.
 The trail advances steeply through a narrow river gorge.

 Upon reaching Chhokangparo, a flat valley appears before you.
 The route is easygoing on a flat surface.
 A two-hour Trek from Chhokang Paro takes you to Rachen Gompa.